WaterWolf5918/WaterWolf5918/README.md

-- Hi Im WaterWolf5918 or Nightowl
+- 👋 Hi Im WaterWolf5918
-- Im Trying To Get Better At Javascript and html
+- 📎 Im Trying To Get Better At Javascript and html
-- Right Now Im The Head Dev Of WatchRPC
+- 🛠️ Right Now Im The Head Dev Of WatchRPC and ServerCity
-- Well have a Nice Day
+- Have a Nice Day :)